rrmcguinness/gcp-media-go/docs/SettingUpIntelliJ.md

 ## Go Lang tool setup

 Since this if for IntelliJ Ultimate, you should install a couple of the go tools first and ensure they are on your path.
-View the [Read Me](../README.md) file at the root for more information.
+View the [Workstation Setup](WorkstationSetup.md) file at the root for more information.

 ## Plugins